ICTU CONTEMPORARY CLINICAL TRIALS

 The course costs £1,100.

-If your place is confirmed, you will be asked to transfer funds in full no later than the start of April 2025.
+If your place is confirmed, you will be asked to transfer funds in full no later than 3 weeks before the course starts.

 ICTU is unable to provide funding for this course.
 If you don’t have access to funds through a training grant, for example a fellowship then we recommend you speak to your supervisor or Head of Department about funding options.